oumao/mastereg/README.md

 # Mastereg

 Mastereg is master list that keep track of students with RTIs(Respiratory Tract Infections).
-It is a web based system which that helps schools assist asmatic students with breathing and also help manage TB cases among students.
+It is a web based system which that helps schools assist asmatic students and also facilitate management of TB cases among students.

 The system is developed using python-flask.
 To install the project you need: